Justin Sportsmedicine Team®

 HOW IT WORKS

-This innovative organization connects a national network of physicians, orthopedists, trauma specialists, athletic trainers, physical therapists and massage therapists, as well as hospitals to provide onsite medical assistance to professional rodeo athletes.
-The team provides thousands of treatments at more than 600 competitions across the country annually.
+This innovative concept connects a national network of over 750 physicians, orthopedists, trauma specialists, athletic trainers, physical therapists and massage therapists, as well as hospitals to provide onsite medical assistance to professional rodeo athletes.
+The team provides thousands of treatments at more than 550 rodeo performances across the country annually.
 All free of charge to the rodeo athlete.

 HOW IT BEGAN

 During his time as the team physician for the Dallas Cowboys, Dr. J. Pat Evans was asked to extend his medical services by football legend Walt Garrison, who spent the off seasons competing in rodeos.
 While helping Garrison at a rodeo in 1979, Evans saw the need for a sports medicine program that would provide care to these athletes at competitions.

 He mentioned the idea to athletic trainer Don Andrews and in 1980, the two proposed the concept to the Professional Rodeo Cowboys Association (PRCA).
 In 1981, the program received a sponsorship from the Justin Boot Company which has fully funded the program ever since.

 JUSTIN SPORTSMEDICINE TEAM TODAY